freqtrade/freqtrade/docs/data-download.md

 freqtrade download-data --exchange binance --pairs ETH/USDT XRP/USDT BTC/USDT
 ```

-or as regex (to download all active USDT pairs)
+or as regex (in this case, to download all active USDT pairs)

 ```bash
 freqtrade download-data --exchange binance --pairs .*/USDT